Wiznet/RP2040-HAT-C/examples/ftp/server/README.md

 ## Step 3: Setup FTP Server Example

-To test the FTP server example, minor settings shall be done in code.
+To test the FTP Server example, minor settings shall be done in code.

 1. Setup SPI port and pin.